Chart Color Schemes

 Health performance in Mudgee Surrounds - East is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Mudgee Surrounds - East faces significant health challenges with various conditions affecting both younger and older age groups.
+Mudgee Surrounds - East faces significant health challenges with various conditions affecting both younger and older residents.
 Approximately 47% (~1,618 people) have private health cover, lower than Rest of NSW's 50.8% and the national average of 55.3%.
 The most prevalent medical conditions are arthritis (14.2%) and mental health issues (8.4%).

 Frequently Asked Questions - Health